Little Mother (1973 film)

 Little Mother (also known as Woman of the Year) is a 1973 drama, romance, cult film directed by Radley Metzger and starring Christiane Krüger, Siegfried Rauch and Ivan Desny.
-The story was loosely modelled on that of Evita Peron in Argentina.
+The story was loosely modelled on that of Eva Peron in Argentina.
 It was a co-production between the United States, West Germany and Yugoslavia.

 Plot

 A woman in a South American country rises from being a struggling actress to the wife of the President, who she plans to overthrow and make herself dictator.